open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-undici/README.md

 ## Usage

-OpenTelemetry HTTP Instrumentation allows the user to automatically collect trace data and export them to their backend of choice, to give observability to distributed systems.
+OpenTelemetry Undici/fetch Instrumentation allows the user to automatically collect trace data and export them to their backend of choice, to give observability to distributed systems.

 To load a specific instrumentation (Undici in this case), specify it in the Node Tracer's configuration.